microsoft/PowerToys/README.md

 [@Aaron-Junker](https://github.com/Aaron-Junker) also has done some great progress on [implementing developer file preview pane](https://github.com/microsoft/PowerToys/issues/1527) via the Monaco engine from Visual Studio Code.

 #### Things to be aware of
-- The new installer currently has a visual quirk when upgrade if you have a custom install path.
+- The new installer currently has a visual quirk when upgrading if you have a custom install path.
 It will show the default install path but it will actually overwrite the current location.
 We are investigating how to fix this.

 #### Always on Top
 - Welcome to the family!
 With a quick <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>T</kbd>, the window in focus is toggled to be on top.
 Toggle again, and it reverts back to normal.

 #### ColorPicker
-- HEX input improvements for adjust color menu including support for hex code without hashtag and short hex code like #CF0.
+- HEX input improvements for adjusting color menu including support for hex code without hashtag and short hex code like #CF0.
 Thanks @htcfreek!
 - Better bottom right screen detection for overlay

 #### FancyZones